13.08. - 25.08. Karlsruhe

 What about toilets?

 You can do your small business in squat toilets (Places2Pee).
-We also have porta-potties and composting toilets where all excrement is allowed (Places2Shit).
+We also have porta-potties where all excrement is allowed (Places2Shit).

 Some toilets are reserved for people with disabilities and/or a high need for infection control.
 To reduce the likelihood of infection, as few people as possible should use these toilets.
 Please pay attention to the relevant notices.